Avinash-chande/QUIZMASTER-HUB/README.md

 Functional Specification:

 1. Registering new Student's,
-2. Getting the student and staff info and storing it to databases
+2. Getting the student and staff info and storing it to databases,
-3. Getting the type and number of question paper 4.Generating result after the exam.
+3. Getting the type and number of question paper, 4.Generating result after the exam.

 <b>How to run this project locally</b>